-The Residential Infrastructure category addresses projects undertaken for the enhancement of neighborhoods, which may include sidewalk, curb and guttering, infrastructure restoration, signage, etc. Residential projects typically involve the repair, replacement and installation of infrastructure improvements to driveways, parking surfaces, streetscape, sidewalks, and walkways.
+The Residential Infrastructure category addresses projects that meet goals set forth in both the Community Facilities and the Neighborhood elements of the Comprehensive Plan.
+These Projects enhance connectivity, promote quality of life and generally result in the enhancement of neighborhoods, through the construction and maintenance of sidewalks, signage, curb and guttering.
+Residential projects typically involve the repair, replacement and installation of infrastructure improvements to driveways, parking surfaces, streetscape, sidewalks, and walkways.